 The ATAR ranges between zero and 99.95.
 It reports a student's rank relative to all other WA students of Year 12 school leaving age and considers the number of students with a Tertiary Entrance Aggregate (TEA) as well as the number of people of Year 12 school leaving age in the population of this state.
 An ATAR of 75.00 indicates that the student has an overall rating equal to or better than 75% of the Year 12 school leaving age population in Western Australia.
 The ATAR is calculated using scaled scores in ATAR courses.
 No more than two mathematics scaled scores can be used in the calculation of an ATAR.

-best four scaled scores, plus any applicable course-specific bonuses.
+The ATAR is derived from the Tertiary Entrance Aggregate (TEA).
+The TEA will be calculated by adding a student's best four scaled scores, plus any applicable course-specific bonuses.
 The maximum TEA is 430.